PoojithaPasupulati57/capx/README.md

 1.After opening above Link.
 2.Create a folder in your local system(ex:capx)
 3.Copy the templates folder that contain in frontend and paste in capx folder.
-4.copy all files that contain in backend folder and paste it line by line in capx folder.
+4.copy all files that contain in backend folder and paste it line by line in capx folder(make sure to unpack the folders).

 STEP3:
 1.Open ur Mysql command line client.